 This course will teach you the basics of robotics and give you implementation experience with a state-of-the-art mobile robot.
 We will touch on robot motion, navigation, perception, and planning through mini-lectures, labs and assignments, eventually integrating these components to create autonomous robotic functionalities.
 The goal of your project is to find an everyday object that has traditionally been stationary or human powered and make it mobile and autonomous.

 The capstone design courses are the hallmark of computer science & engineering.
 The capstone design course gives you the freedom to explore your interests, collaborate with other students and use your education to solve real problems.
 With the capstone experience, you have the skills to thrive after graduation.

 In this capstone, the student applies the knowledge gained in the fall quarter to produce a short animated film.
 Topics include scene planning, digital cinematography, creature and hard surface modeling, animatics and basics of character animation, and rendering techniques.

 This capstone will build projects utilizing computer audio techniques for human interfacing, sound recording and playback, encoding and decoding, synchronization, sound synthesis, recognition, and analysis/resynthesis.
 Students will work in teams to design, implement, and release a software project.
 Special items this quarter: we have two Oculus-VR development kits, and 15 Leap Motion controllers for use in building musical/audio/media interfaces.

-Unlike traditional lecture-based CSE courses, students are asked to work in groups on a single project that parallels the experience of working for a real company or customer.
-Students will prototype a substantial project that mixes sensing hardware and software components.
-Students work in teams to design and implement a software project that makes use of RGB-D sensors (e.g. Microsoft Kinect, ASUS Xtion Pro Live).
+Unlike traditional lecture-based CSE courses, students work in groups on a single project that parallels the experience of working for a real company or customer.
+Students will prototype a substantial project that mixes hardware, software, and communication components.